-It’s always the best idea to test the new PHP version in a staging or development environment rather than on your live site.
-This staging site will become a duplicate copy of your existing live website, placed in a subfolder of the main directory.
-Just keep in mind that when you create a staging site this way, it will automatically set that site copy on the same version of PHP as the live site.
+It’s always the best idea to test the most recent PHP version in a staging or development environment rather than on your live site.
+This staging website will serve as a duplicate copy of your existing live website, placed in a subfolder of the main directory.
+Just bare in mind that once you create a staging site like that, it will automatically set that copy to be the same PHP version as your live site.

 Then you would need to change the desired PHP version per directory.
 You can easily achieve this by setting custom rules for each folder.

-You can then proceed to run tests on this staging site to gauge the compatibility of your active themes and plugins and see how it reacts.
+You can then go ahead and run tests on the staging site to gauge the compatibility of your current themes and plugins and find out how it reacts.
 Be sure to check your error log for any errors.
-If nothing unusual happens, you can later proceed with upgrading your live website.
+If nothing unusual happens, you can later proceed with the upgrade of your live site.

 Step #3: Update Everything

-Before we get started, we want to make sure that all of your plugins and everything is up to date.
-This way, we are checking compatibility against the latest of everything, and giving ourselves the best chance of success.
+Before we begin, we need to make sure that your plugins and everything else are up to date.
+By doing that, we would be checking for compatibility against the latest versions of everything, thus getting the best chances for success in our mission.

-That way, you won’t have to rush around fixing things afterward.
-Be sure to click the upgrade button wherever necessary.
+That way, one won’t have to go around additionally to fix things.
+Be sure to click on the button that says “Upgrade” wherever it’s necessary.